 Keep your cat’s appetite at bay with treats

 For an inexpensive way to make sure your kitty only eats her dinner and isn’t hungry for the food of its canine companion, buy a bag of cat treats.
 A great example is Temptations, because they have only two calories per piece and have an ideal mix of all the nutrition that your cat needs.
 When they snack on a few of these, kitties won’t even be thinking about dog food.

 Experiment with cat food varieties

-One reason your cat might not be eating its food is that it doesn’t like the flavor or texture.
+One reason your cat might be eating the dog food is simply that he likes it better!
+He might not be eating his own food because he doesn't like the flavor or texture.
 Experiment with different types of wet and dry food until you find one that they like.
 It’ll be pretty obvious that they’re a fan of the brand when they rush over at feeding time and clean their bowl, because cats tend to pick at their food throughout the day instead of gulping it down at once.